cyanomys/cyans-index/src/site/notes/Index/Neon Soul/2 Lore/Overview.md

 All that could be changing soon, though.
 Recently, an apostate and earth-refugee colony called Sanctuary has lashed out against the Coalition, and they've already managed to take one of the Coalition's outer colonies.
 Some fear (or hope) they'll come for Sol next.
 ### Earth Geopolitics
-Geographically, the planet is dramatically altered.
-North America is divided between frozen tundras and desertified regions, with shelters like Denver standing resilient.
-The Amazon has become a vast sea, reshaping South America, while the Mediterranean's growth has redefined Europe's coasts.
-Asia's topography is marked by "Sky Islands," and Africa grapples with desertification yet finds solace in the fortified Nile Shelter.
-The Middle East prioritizes water over oil, with underground cities as refuges.
-Oceania's landscape is mostly underwater with a few fortifications sticking out of the ocean, and Antarctica emerges as a new habitat for the intrepid.
+Geographically, [[Index/Neon Soul/3 Locations/Earth\|Earth]] is dramatically altered. **North America** is divided between frozen tundras and desertified regions, with shelters like Denver standing resilient.
+The Amazon has become a vast sea, reshaping **South America**, while the Mediterranean's growth has redefined **Europe**'s coasts. **Asia**'s topography is marked by "Sky Islands," and **Africa** grapples with desertification yet finds solace in the fortified Nile Shelter.
+The **Middle East** prioritizes water over oil these days, with underground cities as refuges. **Oceania**'s landscape is mostly underwater with a few fortifications sticking out of the ocean, and **Antarctica** emerges as a new habitat for the intrepid.

-Politically, national governments have given way to independent city-states and regional coalitions.
-The U.S. is a mosaic of local authorities, Europe's unity has dissolved into city-led microstates, and Asia sees power decentralized with regional strongholds.
-South American cities gain prominence with their coastal lifelines, Africa's power is concentrated around resource-rich zones, and the Middle East adjusts to water-centric politics.
-Australia and Antarctica foster independent democratic communities, while roving Apostate bands, nuclear fallout regions, and nanite-devastated lands bring challenges and opportunities.
-Mega-corporations, especially those that run the Coaltiion's prisons, exert influence, filling the gaps of traditional governance with private authority.
+Politically, national governments have given way to independent city-states and regional coalitions almost everywhere, except in Antarctica, which has a proper democracy.
+Earth-based corporations, especially those that run the Coaltiion's prisons, exert a lot of influence everywhere.
+They sort of fill the gaps of traditional governance with private authority.
+Warlike bands of Apostates make their own politics too, I suppose.
 It's a wonder how they do it, but people get by.
 # Space
 Explaining all of space is a pretty tall order.
 There is a *lot* of space.
 I'm pretty sure I couldn't even point to Cygnus Alpha on a map.
-So here's the [[Index/Neon Soul/3 Locations/Galactic Gazetteer\|Galactic Gazetteer]] I picked up on my way in, but I'll give you a real high level overview for now.
+So here's the [[Index/Neon Soul/3 Locations/Galactic Gazetteer\|Galactic Gazetteer]] I picked up on my way in if you want to do some reading on your way to the hab, but I'll give you a real high level overview for now.

 ## Sol